-This is without a doubt the most common question I am asked about straw bale construction.
+Without doubt the #1 question I receive is how much does it cost to build a straw bale house?
 The problem is that answering this question is not easy.
 In fact, it’s not even really possible without a lot of information about the specific job and its location.
 This is not something special to straw bale construction.
 Rather it is true about all types of construction.
 After all, if one doesn’t know exactly what is being built and where, there is no way to give an accurate price.
 Of course, this does not stop people from asking the question and wanting an answer, so I do what I can to inform people of what to expect in regards to pricing a straw bale project.

 Investigate average building costs in your area.
 Even if there are no straw bale homes in your immediate, area you can still get a sense of what building one will cost by looking at conventional construction values.
 A typical straw bale home, built by a contractor, will cost about 10-12% more than a conventional home of the same square footage.
 Keep in mind that if you compare a straw bale home with a conventional home built the same R-value as a straw bale, the straw bale home will actually be less expensive by about 15% or more.
 What’s more, your straw bale home will save you roughly 75% on heating and cooling costs year after year when compared to a conventional home.
 That is only likely to get better as energy costs increase.

 Know your design details as best you can.
 The more you know about the home (roof lines, square footage, stories, etc.) the more accurate your estimate will be.

 Consider your finishes.
 People are often amazed at how the finish materials can add up and quickly.
 For example, consider that a light fixture at a big box store might cost $12, while a similar looking fixture made to much higher standards of quality could cost upwards of $250.
 Now multiply that by all of the light fixtures in your home and you will see why this is an important detail to manage from the start.

 Remember that if you are not able to work at your regular job during the build, you are not earning your regular income.
 Time away form work is money that must be factored in to the cost of the home.
 2) Put simply, pros are better and faster at construction work than owner builders, so they can sometimes be more cost effective.
 They also get contractor discounts on materials which can be hard to get as an owner builder.
 The overall point here is to make sure you have a sense of how the project will be completed so you can factor that in to the cost as well.
 By all means, build it yourself, just make sure you know what you are getting yourself into.

 Location, location, location.
 You might be surprised to see how much a project cost varies based on its location.
 For example, a straw bale home built in Southern Oregon may cost about $125/SF while that same house in the California Bay Area might cost $300/SF and the same house, yet again, in rural Iowa could be no more than $75/SF.
 Labor costs and material costs all vary by region.
 If you want to get a sense of things in your area, talk to the local builders.
 If you want to translate a price from another area to your own, consider purchasing a book on estimating tables that offers location variables.

 Here are a couple examples of how far your money can go when building yourself with straw bales.
 Keep in mind everything you have just read and then start dreaming of building your own beautiful straw bale cabin, home, or getaway.